ZhichaoTan/metrics_guidance_retrosynthesis/README.md

 ### Step 3: Download and Extract the One-Step Model

-Download the `uspto_original_consol.mar` file using the data download link provided in the [higherlev_retro repository](https://github.com/jihye-roh/higherlev_retro).
+Download the [`uspto_original_consol.mar` file](https://hkustconnect-my.sharepoint.com/:u:/g/personal/ztanaj_connect_ust_hk/IQD3QJWNq_prQppG2VtJLTDRAYRK4WIuLVGXSx9WK9a3Bz4?e=1z5MeS) on OneDrive, which is a one-step model from [higherlev_retro repository](https://github.com/jihye-roh/higherlev_retro).
 To extract the contents of the `.mar` file (which is a zip archive), use the following command in your terminal:

 ```bash
 unzip uspto_original_consol.mar -d tree_search/uspto_original_consol_Roh